AndrewMC1994/Three-Ideas/three-ideas.md

 I've always wanted to work with 3D printing and my final year project seems like a great opportunity.

-I think an interesting approach would be creating a 3D figurine for each subject that relates to Interaction Design for example web design, graphic design, photography, animation etc.. these figures would also have there own custom box designs similar to [funko pop figurines.](https://popvinylfaq.com/wp-content/uploads/2017/06/Custom-pop-box.jpg) The figures are intended to introduce children and young teenagers into the world of interaction design, essentially trying to engage there interest in these subjects at a young age.
+I think an interesting approach would be creating a line of small 3d figurines.. these figures would also have there own custom box designs similar to [funko pop figurines.](https://popvinylfaq.com/wp-content/uploads/2017/06/Custom-pop-box.jpg)

 I think it would also be beneficial to have a companion app or website though this would entirely depend on how long it would take to get the models designed and printed, this requires further research.